Faculty course offerings

 Teaching Online @NAU: Building in Bb Learn Accordion Closed

-This asynchronous facilitated online workshop (five to seven days, 15 hours expected commitment) introduces why and how to implement the tools most often used in Bb Learn tools (and provides guidance on where you can get support for Bb Learn tools not covered in the course).
+This asynchronous facilitated online workshop (five to seven days, 15-hour expected commitment) introduces why and how to implement the tools most often used in Bb Learn tools (and provides guidance on where you can get support for Bb Learn tools not covered in the course).
 It highlights three forms of student engagement: student-to-student, student-to-instructor, and student-to-content.
 The course uses two Bb Learn shells: one is the course shell for accessing course content and interacting with other members of the cohort; the other is a sandbox shell where participants practice using the Bb Learn tools covered in the content shell.
-The workshop will focus on Bb learn basics and the NAU course shell, communication tools in Bb learn, tools for equity and accessibility, assessment, and grading.
+The workshop will focus on Bb learn basics and the NAU course shell and communication tools in Bb learn, as well as tools for equity and accessibility, assessment, and grading.

 Teaching Online @NAU: Best Practices Accordion Closed

-This asynchronous facilitated online workshop (five to seven days, 15 hours expected commitment) provides an overview of key frameworks for effective online instruction and introduces Community of Inquiry (CoI) and Universal Design for Learning (UDL).
-The course also includes online teaching advice and strategies from experienced online instructors on effective ways to build this Community of Inquiry in your own classes.
-This course is part of a sequence of three foundational courses for online instructors at NAU that lead to a micro-credential in effective online teaching.
+This asynchronous facilitated online workshop (five to seven days, 15-hour expected commitment) provides an overview of key frameworks for effective online instruction and introduces Community of Inquiry (CoI) and Universal Design for Learning (UDL).
+The course also includes online teaching advice and strategies from experienced online instructors on effective ways to build this CoI in your own classes.
+This class is part of a sequence of three foundational courses for online instructors at NAU that lead to a micro-credential in effective online teaching.